jacobsharon/Deep-Learning-CKD-Project/README.md

 ### 8. SHAP Interpretability
 The notebook produces:
 - SHAP summary plot
-- SHAP dependence plots for highly influential clinical features
+- SHAP dependence plots

 These explain how input variables contribute to model predictions.